OpenFAST/openfast/docs/source/user/hydrodyn/appendix.rst

             0.314159   WvLowCOff      - Low  cut-off frequency or lower frequency limit of the wave spectrum beyond which the wave spectrum is zeroed (rad/s) [unused when WaveMod=0, 1, or 6]
             1.570796   WvHiCOff       - High cut-off frequency or upper frequency limit of the wave spectrum beyond which the wave spectrum is zeroed (rad/s) [unused when WaveMod=0, 1, or 6]
                   0   WaveDir        - Incident wave propagation heading direction                         (degrees) [unused when WaveMod=0 or 6]
-                  0   WaveDirMod     - Directional spreading function {0: none, 1: COS2S}                  (-)       [only used when WaveMod=2, 3, or 4]
+                  0   WaveDirMod     - Directional spreading function {0: none, 1: COS2S}                  (-)       [only used when WaveMod=2,3, or 4]
-                  1   WaveDirSpread  - Wave direction spreading coefficient ( > 0 )                        (-)       [only used when WaveMod=2, 3, or 4 and WaveDirMod=1]
+                  1   WaveDirSpread  - Wave direction spreading coefficient ( > 0 )                        (-)       [only used when WaveMod=2,3, or 4 and WaveDirMod=1]
-                  1   WaveNDir       - Number of wave directions                                           (-)       [only used when WaveMod=2, 3, or 4 and WaveDirMod=1; odd number only, …
+                  1   WaveNDir       - Number of wave directions                                           (-)       [only used when WaveMod=2,3, or 4 and WaveDirMod=1; odd number only]
-                  0   WaveDirRange   - Range of wave directions (full range: WaveDir +/- 1/2*WaveDirRange) (degrees) [only used when WaveMod=2, 3, or 4 and WaveDirMod=1]
+                  0   WaveDirRange   - Range of wave directions (full range: WaveDir +/- 1/2*WaveDirRange) (degrees) [only used when WaveMod=2,3,or 4 and WaveDirMod=1]
       123456789   WaveSeed(1)    - First  random seed of incident waves [-2147483648 to 2147483647]    (-)       [unused when WaveMod=0, 5, or 6]
       1011121314   WaveSeed(2)    - Second random seed of incident waves [-2147483648 to 2147483647]    (-)       [unused when WaveMod=0, 5, or 6]
-      FALSE            WaveNDAmp      - Flag for normally distributed amplitudes (flag)                               [only used when WaveMod=2,3, or 4]
+      FALSE            WaveNDAmp      - Flag for normally distributed amplitudes                            (flag)    [only used when WaveMod=2, 3, or 4]
       ""               WvKinFile      - Root name of externally generated wave data file(s)        (quoted string)    [used only when WaveMod=5 or 6]
                   1   NWaveElev      - Number of points where the incident wave elevations can be computed (-)       [maximum of 9 output locations]
-                  0   WaveElevxi     - List of xi-coordinates for points where the incident wave elevations can be output (meters) [NWaveElev points, separated by commas or white space; …
+                  0   WaveElevxi     - List of xi-coordinates for points where the incident wave elevations can be output (meters) [NWaveElev points, separated by commas or white space; usused if NWaveElev = 0]
-                  0   WaveElevyi     - List of yi-coordinates for points where the incident wave elevations can be output (meters) [NWaveElev points, separated by commas or white space; …
+                  0   WaveElevyi     - List of yi-coordinates for points where the incident wave elevations can be output (meters) [NWaveElev points, separated by commas or white space; usused if NWaveElev = 0]
       ---------------------- 2ND-ORDER WAVES ----------------------------------------- [unused with WaveMod=0 or 6]
-      False            WvDiffQTF      - Full difference-frequency 2nd-order wave kinematics (flag) False            WvSumQTF       - Full summation-frequency  2nd-order wave kinematics (flag) 0   WvLowCOffD     - Low  frequency cutoff used in the difference-frequencies (rad/s) [Only used with a difference-frequency method]
+      FALSE            WvDiffQTF      - Full difference-frequency 2nd-order wave kinematics (flag) FALSE            WvSumQTF       - Full summation-frequency  2nd-order wave kinematics (flag) 0   WvLowCOffD     - Low  frequency cutoff used in the difference-frequencies (rad/s) [Only used with a difference-frequency method]
-            500   WvHiCOffD      - High frequency cutoff used in the difference-frequencies (rad/s) [Only used with a difference-frequency method]
+            1.256637   WvHiCOffD      - High frequency cutoff used in the difference-frequencies (rad/s) [Only used with a difference-frequency method]
-                  0   WvLowCOffS     - Low  frequency cutoff used in the summation-frequencies  (rad/s) [Only used with a summation-frequency  method]
+            0.618319   WvLowCOffS     - Low  frequency cutoff used in the summation-frequencies  (rad/s) [Only used with a summation-frequency  method]
-            500   WvHiCOffS      - High frequency cutoff used in the summation-frequencies  (rad/s) [Only used with a summation-frequency  method]
+            3.141593   WvHiCOffS      - High frequency cutoff used in the summation-frequencies  (rad/s) [Only used with a summation-frequency  method]
       ---------------------- CURRENT ------------------------------------------------- [unused with WaveMod=6]
                   0   CurrMod        - Current profile model {0: none=no current, 1: standard, 2: user-defined from routine UserCurrent} (switch)
                   0   CurrSSV0       - Sub-surface current velocity at still water level  (m/s) [used only when CurrMod=1]